-Hardware transactional memory (HTM) [6] is a longstanding concept that holds considerable promise for improving the correctness and performance of concurrent programs on hardware multiprocessors.
-Today's typical server platforms are already small scale NUMA machines with O(64) hardware threads spread over O(4) sockets constituting a midrange server.
-Further, it is widely accepted that the growth path of single node performance depends on increased concurrency within the node.
-For example, the U.S. national exascale efforts are crystallizing around a model of billion-way parallelism [1], of which a factor of 1000 or more is anticipated to be within a single node [15].
-Given these trends, correct and efficient concurrency within a single node or server is of overarching importance, not just in systems software, but also in libraries and applications.
+Hardware transactional memory (HTM) [4] is an enduring concept that holds considerable promise for improving the correctness and performance of concurrent programs on hardware multiprocessors.
+Today's typical server platforms are already small scale NUMA machines.
+A mid-range server may have as many as 64 hardware threads spread over 4 sockets.
+Further, it is widely accepted that the growth of single node performance depends on increased concurrency within the node.
+For example, the U.S. national exascale efforts are crystallizing around a model of billion-way parallelism [1], of which a factor of 1000 or more is anticipated to be within a single node [12].
+Given these trends, correct and efficient concurrency within a single node or server is of overarching importance, not just to systems software, but also to libraries and applications.